Home » Articles posted by hrvtransparency

 The purpose of the website is to make available all materials associated with the HRV Transparency Project.
 You can find our work in which we use the HRV Index to predict the determinants of transparency and examine transparency’s repercussions for governance, accountability, and political stability here.
 Replication materials, related publications, and information regarding methodology are all accessible here as well.

-How to Cite the Dataset:
+How to Cite the Original Dataset:

 James R. Hollyer, B. Peter Rosendorff, and James R. Vreeland, 2014.
 “Measuring Transparency” Political Analysis 22(1):413-434.